 One of the real pleasures we have here at RefluxMD is the opportunity to engage one-on-one with our members and to listen to their stories to learn how they manage (or struggle with) GERD.
-This week I had the privilege of speaking with one of our members and his story was very typical of what we continue hear in emails, posted comments and discussion – their physicians are not providing honest and accurate information.
+This week I had the privilege of speaking with one of our members and his story was very typical of what we continue to hear in emails, posted comments and discussion – their physicians are not providing honest and accurate information.
 Dr. Chandrasoma provided a very passionate and moving response to one of our members in his article, “Are we being honest with GERD patients?”
-Based upon what we have heard from RefluxMD members, the answer unfortunately is “NO”.
-We have noticed that there are four consistent things most doctors will not tell their GERD patients, and for our members we believe “forewarned is forearmed”.
+Based on what we have heard from RefluxMD members, the answer, unfortunately, is “NO”.
+We have noticed that there are four consistent things most doctors will not tell their GERD patients, and for our members, we believe “forewarned is forearmed”.

 David is 57 and has spent his entire life on the East Coast, living near some of the best-known medical centers in the US.
 That is why we were so surprised at what he was told over his 25-year struggle to manage his reflux disease.
 If this is the type of information that David can get from some of the very best physicians, all of us must be proactive and challenge what we are told.
 Here are the four things your doctor will not tell you about reflux disease and its treatment.

 #1: PPIs do not stop your disease progression

 This may be the most egregious omission.
 Why?
 Because most patients trust their doctor and when told to follow a treatment plan or use a prescribed medication, they assume it will make them better.
 But that is not true for PPIs.
 All PPIs will do is mask your symptoms.
 They do not stop reflux and they do not stop your disease from progressing.

 In fact, here is what Dr. Tom DeMeester penned in his article, “The warning on the pill label says ‘use for 14 days”: